narengan/cis/best-practices.md

 # Best practices

+Because IBM Cloud CIS is positioned at the edge of your network, you’ll need to take a few steps to guarantee a smooth integration with your CIS services.
 Here are some recommended best practices for integrating CIS with your origin servers.
-Because IBM Cloud CIS is positioned at the edge of your network, you’ll need to take a few steps to guarantee a smooth integration with your CIS services.

 You can do these steps either before or after you change your DNS and activate our proxy service.
 These recommendations allow CIS to connect to your origin servers properly.
 They’ll help you prevent any issues with API or HTTPS traffic, and help your logs capture the correct IP addresses of your customers, rather than the protective CIS IP addresses.

 Here’s what you’ll need to set up:

- * Step 1: Restore the originating IPs of your customers
+ * Best practice 1: Restore the originating IPs of your customers
- * Step 2: Incorporate CIS IP addresses
+ * Best practice 2: Incorporate CIS IP addresses
- * Step 3: Integrate API traffic with appropriate security settings
+ * Best practice 3: Integrate API traffic with appropriate security settings
- * Step 4: Configure your SSL with a custom certificate and a Full (Strict) setting
+ * Best practice 4: Configure your SSL with a custom certificate and a Full (Strict) setting

-## Step 1: Know how to restore the originating IPs of your customers
+## Best practice 1: Know how to restore the originating IPs of your customers

 As a reverse proxy, we provide the origination IP in these headers: